This post may contain affiliate links.

 Storage & Reheating

-How to store leftovers: Store leftovers in an airtight container for 3-4 days in the refrigerator.
+How to store leftovers: Store leftover caprese risotto in an airtight container for 3-4 days in the refrigerator.
+Store mozzarella and basil separately.

-How to freeze: I don’t recommend freezing this recipe.
+How to freeze: I don’t recommend freezing risotto.

-How to reheat: You can reheat this in the microwave, without the mozzarella.
+How to reheat: Reheat leftovers in the microwave, without the mozzarella and basil.
 I prefer heating risotto in a skillet with more broth to help loosen it up.

 Frequently Asked Questions